This subject has been causing confusion ever since VAT was introduced in the UK. There are a number of issues to consider.

-The fundamental question that any supplier of goods or services should address is: do the goods or services I am recharging to my client / customer form part of my supply?
+The fundamental question that any supplier of goods or services should address is: do the goods or services I am recharging to my client / customer form part of the charge for my supply?
 If the answer is 'yes' the goods or services being recharged have the same VAT treatment as the main supply.
 If the answer is 'no', it is possible they could take their usual VAT liability e.g. zero-rating for books, aids and adaptations for people with disabilities; exemption for insurance and financial services, or they could be treated as disbursements, which are outside the scope of VAT.

 Another helpful way of deciding the correct treatment is to ask: to whom is the relevant supply made, which is subsequently recharged?
 Is it to the person making the recharge, or to the ultimate customer?